Circuit Technology Center 22 Parkridge Road

 3. Remove solder mask from the via pad terminating to the subject BGA pad.
 Do not remove any solder mask from the "dog bone" area.

 4. Mill a hole through the board at the precise coordinates using a Precision Drill System and End Mill of the appropriate size.
-(See Figure 1 and 5)
+(See Figure 1)

 5. Carefully inspect the milled hole and clean the area.